Hong Kong press club pressured by Beijing to cancel talk - AFP

-"We respect the international media and respect the Foreign Correspondents' Club's activities in Hong Kong," said Hong Kong chief executive Carrie Lam, expressing "regret" at the planned event.
+Hong Kong (AFP) - The Foreign Correspondents' Club in Hong Kong (FCCHK) has come under pressure from Beijing to scrap a talk by a pro-independence advocate, the latest squeeze on the city's freedoms by Chinese authorities.

-"I hope our friends in the FCC will also respect that the Hong Kong SAR is an inseparable part of the People's Republic of China," she said, noting that its historic club building was government-owned.
+Semi-autonomous Hong Kong enjoys freedoms unseen on the mainland which are protected by the 50-year handover agreement signed by Britain and China.

-Hong Kong, a semi-autonomous Special Administrative Region of China, enjoys freedoms unseen on the mainland under a handover agreement signed by Britain and China.
+But concern is growing that the deal and those rights are under threat from an increasingly assertive China.

-But concern is growing that these freedoms including freedom of speech are being eroded by an increasingly assertive China.
+The FCCHK is due to host a talk with Andy Chan, convenor of the pro-independence Hong Kong National Party, on August 14 after authorities sought to ban the small but well-known party last month.

-The FCC is due to host a talk by Andy Chan, convenor of the tiny pro-independence Hong Kong National Party, on August 14.
-Authorities formally applied last month to ban the party.
+It was the first time such a ban has been sought since Britain handed sovereignty of Hong Kong back to China in 1997 and was the latest move to stifle any calls for independence, which have infuriated Chinese authorities.

-It was the first time such a ban has been sought since Britain handed over Hong Kong in 1997 and was the latest move to stifle calls for the city's independence, which have infuriated China even though they attract little support.
+China's foreign ministry recently requested a meeting with the FCCHK and asked for the event with Chan to be cancelled, a source with knowledge told AFP.

-China's foreign ministry recently requested a meeting with the FCC and asked for the event with Chan to be cancelled, a source told AFP.
+The foreign ministry did not directly address whether it had asked the press club to cancel the talk when asked by reporters.

-In a statement issued Friday the ministry said: "We resolutely oppose any external forces providing a platform for 'Hong Kong independence' elements to spread fallacies."
+But in a statement issued Friday it said: "We resolutely oppose any external forces providing a platform for 'Hong Kong independence' elements to spread fallacies."

-The talk is part of a "club lunch" tradition which has seen an array of speakers, including Chinese officials, speak to members and the media.
+The talk is part of a "club lunch" tradition which has seen an array of speakers from across the political spectrum, including Chinese officials, speak to members and the media.

 The club said it had no plans to scrap Chan's talk.